-And absolutely free internet broadband programs are on their way, from the private sector, nonprofits and likely the government.
+Not only are these inexpensive broadband plans available, but free internet service plans are on their way, from the private sector and government.

-Thanks to many U.S. internet providers, public and private broadband initiatives, and the Federal Communications Commission (FCC), and expanding array of inexpensive internet programs are available to millions of low-income Americans suffering through a difficult economy.
+Thanks to many U.S. internet providers, public and private broadband initiatives, and the Federal Communications Commission (FCC), and expanding array of cheap internet plans are available to millions of low-income Americans suffering through a difficult economy.

 Cheap High Speed Internet Access is Important in Today’s World